overmindtech/sdp/README.md

 ### `return.response.{inbox}`

 Responses to a request should be sent on this topic, with `{inbox}` being replaced with a randomly generated string.
-This is specified in the `ItemRequest` itself. e.g.
+This is specified in the `Query` itself. e.g.

 ```json
 {